 The country legally allows for the possession and sale of low-THC cannabis that contains less than one percent THC.
 Cannabis with low levels of THC is sold under the name “C-Pure” and is found in headshops throughout the country.
 Unfortunately, since low-THC marijuana looks and smells like full-strength marijuana it is often confiscated by local police.
 However, headshops can contest the police seizure of their products.
-The police authority must return the product if the marijuana is tested, often at the expense of the police, and recorded as having less than one percent THC.
+The police authority must return the product if the marijuana is tested.
+This is often at the expense of the police, and recorded as having less than one percent THC.

 Advocates tried to pass a similar referendum during 2008; however, 63% of the voters rejected it because there was no mention of sales to minors or a proposed tax.
 The current petition includes a ban on sales to minors and a plan to impose a sales tax on all purchases.